mattermost/mattermost-plugin-jira/docs/admininstrator-guide/notification-management.md

 Mattermost users can set up rules that define when a particular event with certain criteria are met in Jira that trigger a notification is sent to a particular channel.
 These subscription rules can specify the `Jira Project`, `Event Type`, `Issue Type`, and can filter out issues with certain values.

-When a user is setting up a notification subscription they will only see the projects and issue types they have access to within Jira.
-If they can't see a project in Jira it won't be displayed as an option for that particular user when they are trying to setup a subscription in Mattermost.
+When a user is setting up a notification subscription they'll only see the projects and issue types they have access to within Jira.
+If they can't see a project in Jira it won't be displayed as an option for that particular user when they are trying to set up a subscription in Mattermost.

 An approximate JQL query is output as well.
-This is not guaranteed to be valid JQL, and is only shown as a reference to what the query may look like if converted to JQL.
+This is not guaranteed to be valid JQL and is only shown as a reference to what the query may look like if converted to JQL.

 ## Who can set up Notification Subscriptions for a channel?